 Speech(es) / presentation(s)

 - he/she will not be remunerated for speaking/presenting at the event (other than provision of accommodation, passage, meals, etc. relating to the event, or the reimbursement of such expenses), unless he/she participates in sector-specific speaking engagements under the Pilot Scheme on Immigration Facilitation for Visitors Participating in Short-term Activities (“the Pilot Scheme for STV”) where remuneration is allowed for individual sectors as recommended by the subject Government Bureaux / Departments; and

 “Pilot Scheme on Facilitation for Persons Participating in Arbitral Proceedings in Hong Kong”

-- The “Pilot Scheme on Facilitation for Persons Participating in Arbitral Proceedings in Hong Kong” (“the Pilot Scheme”), launched on 29 June 2020 (see here), aims at providing facilitation for eligible non-HKSAR residents to participate in arbitral proceedings in the HKSAR on a short-term basis as visitors.
-The Pilot Scheme covers four categories of persons who are nationals of countries who may visit the HKSAR visa-free (“visa-free nationals”), namely:
+- The “Pilot Scheme on Facilitation for Persons Participating in Arbitral Proceedings in Hong Kong” (“the Pilot Scheme for Arbitral Proceedings”) (see here) aims at providing facilitation for eligible non-HKSAR residents to participate in arbitral proceedings in the HKSAR on a short-term basis as visitors.
+For details of the Pilot Scheme for Arbitral Proceedings, please see here.